It's in the mail, or is it?

 Compared to emails, letters can, for example:

-Here are three relevant differences in how people engage with emails and letters.
+Here are some relevant differences in how people engage with emails and letters.

 There are many different metrics for assessing how communication is performing.
 With letters, you can measure outcome factors, such as: